mleyvaz/NeutrosophicStats/README.md

-# Companion github repository  Latam NSS Special issue Vol 43.
+# Companion github repository  for Latam NSS special issue Vol 44.

 Neutrosophy has given way to its research method for a transdisciplinary study that crosses the boundaries between the sciences.
 The neutrosophic research method is a generalization of Hegel's dialectics (dynamics of